All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Price changes from brand-name manufacturers send ripple effects through the entire GLP-1 access ecosystem.
 Understanding these market dynamics helps you anticipate what might change for compounded medication availability.

-What the price drop signals: - Novo Nordisk is responding to competitive pressure from Eli Lilly (tirzepatide), compounding pharmacies, and government pricing initiatives - Lower brand-name prices may reduce the number of new patients seeking compounded alternatives, but existing compounded medication users often stay due to personalization and convenience - The FDA shortage list status for semaglutide remains the key regulatory factor for compounding eligibility, and price changes alone do not affect shortage designations
+What the price drop signals: - Novo Nordisk is responding to competitive pressure from Eli Lilly (tirzepatide), compounding pharmacies, and government pricing initiatives - Lower brand-name prices may reduce the number of new patients seeking compounded alternatives, but existing compounded medication users often stay due to personalization and convenience - The FDA shortage list status for semaglutide remains the key regulatory factor for compounding eligibility, and price changes alone don't affect shortage designations

 What to watch for in 2027: - Whether Eli Lilly follows with tirzepatide price reductions (competitive pricing often triggers industry-wide adjustments) - FDA updates to the drug shortage list that could affect compounding eligibility for specific molecules - Insurance formulary changes in response to lower list prices (some plans may add coverage or change tier placement) - State-level legislation affecting compounding pharmacy operations